fbpx

 Painting Materials:

-• •High-Quality Primer
+• High-Quality Primer

-• •Paint
+• Paint

 Never buy cheap paint and brushes.

 It’s also best to purchase the best paint you can buy at your retail store.
 It’ll go on simple, get the best coverage, which can last a long period of time.
 Moreover, you’ll be able to wash off grubby fingerprints without removing the paint.
 And the entire painting task will go more efficiently and faster and look better in the end.
-Such a pro-tip on how how to paint a house interior efficiently.
+Such a pro-tip on how to paint a house interior efficiently.

 The more textured walls you have, the thicker the nap you’ll want on your roller cover so it can reach into crevices and offer complete coverage.
 For instance, you’ll wish to opt for a thick nap if you’re painting concrete walls.
 But for drywall, on the contrary, a thin nap is much better.
-If you go with a too thick nap, you might create a texture you won’t love in the end.
+If you go with a too-thick nap, you might create a texture you won’t love in the end.
 Thus, be ready to offer the salesman details about what you’re painting when upon purchasing your painting supplies so regrets won’t be a problem.

 STEP 3: GET PAINTING

 You’ve got your materials and tools; it’s time to get to the painting house.
-The first job is to make sure that all of the high detail areas are nice and crisp.
+The first job is to make sure that all of the high-detail areas are nice and crisp.
+Professional painters use a technique called “Cutting In” that allows them to make precise lines, protecting the trim and baseboards of the room.

 To do the cutting in the process, take a small brush with the correct colour of paint on it.
 And go very carefully along the lines of the baseboards, trim, ceiling, and corners.
 It may look weird to start off with, but once you get the colour on the walls.
-You will be happy you did it.
-Nothing says sloppy paint job more than wavy lines and splotchy baseboards.
+You will be happy that you did it.
+It says sloppy paint job more than wavy lines and splotchy baseboards.

-Filling in the rest of the wall is best accomplished by using a “W” pattern about 3 * 3 feet which will prevent any ugly, unwanted lines.
+Filling in the rest of the wall is best accomplished by using a “W” pattern about 3 * 3 feet, which will prevent any ugly, unwanted lines.

 DIY home painting can be a fun project

-As a full-service painting contractor, at Home Painters Toronto painting rooms is what we do for many of our projects.
-We specialize in painting interiors of homes, exterior house painting and we offer some construction services.
+As a full-service painting contractor, at Home Painters Toronto, painting rooms are what we do for many of our projects.
+We specialize in painting the interiors of homes, and exterior houses, and we also offer some construction services.
 Please feel free to check out our other tutorials on home renovation projects, or browse our Pinterest boards for inspiration.
+If you’re thinking of doing some home interior painting but don’t want to do the work yourself, let our interior painters help!
+Even if you are undecided, professional house painters can help you with any problems or questions you may have.

 If the work involved sounds like it involves too much time and energy to do yourself, call 416.494.9095 or email brian@HomePaintersToronto.com for a FREE quote.
 And don’t forget to follow us on all our social channels below as well!